celoyd/wheather/README.md

 The reason we don't use one of the many fine tile scripts out there is that the JPEG compression on the raws is already stronger than I'd like.
 I really don't want to recompress the JPEG.  jpegtran is the only tool I know of that will write out a truly lossless crop of a JPEG region.
 We could write out PNGs instead of JPEGs, but the disk i/o and storage would be insane for large sets of images.

 (If you cleverly disregarded my use of 1024x images, go in slicey.sh and edit it as appropriate now.
-Better yet, properly parametrize it.)
+Better yet, properly parametrize it. slicey.sh also hardcoded to look for "raws", which is also too brittle.)

 Here's the slice step:

-    ./slicey.sh raws
+    ./slicey.sh

 You should now see a folder called slice with directories called 0..7 in it, each with 30 image slices.